 an annual preliminary budget request for the facilitys Health Services

-Unit and submit same to the Deputy Commissioner/Chief Medical Officer.
+Unit and submits same to the Deputy Commissioner/Chief Medical Officer.

-purchases and authorize expenditures, overtime, etc., relative to health services.
+purchases and authorizes expenditures, overtime, etc., relative to health services.

 management responsibility of an absent Superintendent.